James-Swift/SWDF/README.md

-SWDF
+Swift Web Development Framework - v0.0.1
 ====

-Swift Web Development Framework

 This is a formerly private project that I have made public with the hope that it will be of use to others.
 PLEASE NOTE: The SWDF is NOT ready for production!
 It is still in a very early stage of development.

 The SWDF is a primarily procedural style MVC PHP framework which allows you to quickly and simply create websites.
 While much of the code is in the procedural style, it is not afraid to use OOP when the situation warrants it.
 Unlike many other PHP frameworks the SWDF tries to take a balanced approach to OOP, recognizing that sometimes it can be more of a hinderance than a help, while at other times, it can be incredibly useful (such as the SWDF_image_resizer class).

-You are free to use this code in any of your projects (although I don't recommend it at present, as it is still unfinished even to a state where it would be usable in production).
+You are free to use this code in any of your projects (although I strongly urge you not to attempt to use it in live production).
 Patches/Bug Reports are more than welcome.

 To use this code: